 I love adzuki beans as an ingredient in sweets and pastries and grew up eating a lot of it.
 Nutty, sweet and complex– it reminds me fondly of chocolate.
 I’ve also had a lot of mochi, in its many forms, growing up.
 Most often I’ve had the shelf-stable boxed version at the asian grocers, which are never very good, or from the refrigerated section, which was better.
 My favorite was the ultra fresh, lunar new years version aka nian gao that my mom would make with peanuts.
 From learning how to make nian gao I realize how simple it is to make mochi and how much better it is fresh.
 We don’t have access to fresh mochi like people do in Japan, so homemade is the next best.
 It is really easy and simple and is suitable for almost diets (vegan, gluten free) that everyone should try to make it from-scratch.

 In this recipe, I am combining these two things from my childhood, adzuki red bean paste and mochi, to create a nutty, sweet and delightful chewy bar.
-It is so easy to make and it’s vegan, gluten-free and oil-free!
+It is so easy to make and it is gluten-free, veganfy-able and oil-free!

-Interested in my other mochi recipes?
+Interested in other mochi recipes?
 Check them out below!